monarch-initiative/monarch-mapping-commons/README.md

 These make commands are designed to be run in an ODK Docker container.

-- To build the Docker iamge and run all workflows:
+- To build the Docker image and run all workflows:
     ```bash
     sh run_build.sh